StochasticBiology/hypertraps-simple/README.md

 then run it with
 `./demo.sh`

 This compiles and runs the source code, and runs a quick instance of HyperTraPS on an example synthetic data file.
-If Gnuplot is installed it will also produce a summary plot.
+If R with ggplot2 is installed it will also produce a summary plot.

 IMPORTANT NOTE: this simple demo script performs NO checking about the performance of HyperTraPS.
 This is a really simple test file and the parameters used will not in general be sufficient to get converged results for bigger/more complex data.
-The script `demo-parallel-dt.sh` runs several chains in parallel and visualises the corresponding output as a first check for convergence; better approaches like Gelman-Rubin are recommended in more formal settings.
+The script `demo-parallel.sh` runs several chains in parallel and visualises the corresponding output as a first check for convergence; better approaches like Gelman-Rubin are recommended in more formal settings.

 Running Windows?
 You'll need to compile the source code below and run it via the command line; unfortunately this Bash script won't work in Windows.